mohamad-amin/adam-coordinate-adaptivity/README.md

 ## A few notes
 * Flash attention is disabled by default.
 This is to achieve better numerical precision in both training and evaluation.
 * Computing Hessian-related metrics would require a significant amount of GPU RAM.
-For the configs available in this repo, a A100 GPU with 40GB of GPU RAM is sufficient.
+For the configs available in this repo, an A100 GPU with 40GB of GPU RAM is sufficient.
 However, the more the merrier.

 ## Citation
 If you find this code useful, please consider citing our paper: